screaminglake/Whispering-Chills/README.md

 #### SKK Feral Nights Holotape

 You must first enable this mod by opening the holotape for it under the Misc tab.
-Each option is up to your preference, however I recommend disabling the spawn in interiors option as it gets to be too overwhelming in my opinion.
+Each option is up to your preference, however **I recommend disabling the spawn in interiors option** as it gets to be too overwhelming in my opinion.
 When you are done setting options you must click Submit Changes at the bottom to fully activate the mod.

 #### SKK Random Encounter Manager Holotape

 Enable this mod by activating it from its holotape under the Misc tab.
-You must set the line that reads Spawn Only Ferals from OFF to ON otherwise this mod will spawn in humans and other entities we don't want (see reference image).
+You must set the line that reads Spawn Only Ferals from OFF to ON otherwise this mod will spawn in humans and other entities we don't want [see reference image](https://imgur.com/B36HskX).
 Every other option is up to your preference.
 You can leave everything at default if you want, but it is recommended you set Spawn Cooldown to more than 1 hour or lower the Spawn Chance percentage value unless you want very frequent random encounters.

 #### SKK Actor Replace & Respawn Manager Holotape

 Enable this mod by activating it from its holotape under the Misc tab in the Pipboy.
 Now very carefully follow the steps below to correctly configure the mod to replace vanilla actors with custom actors from mods installed in the guide.

 1. Activate the mod with the option that appears when you open the holotape.
-Then set everything in the initial menu as shown in this image and click submit changes at the bottom.
+Then set everything in the initial menu as shown in [this image](https://imgur.com/dqedtrh) and click submit changes at the bottom.

-2. Click the actor keywords menu listed at the bottom after submitting changes and set it exactly as shown in this image (the only change you need to make is to click on the last line in this menu for custom keyword files so it shows it as SELECTED) and then submit changes
+2. Click the actor keywords menu listed at the bottom after submitting changes and set it exactly as shown in [this image](https://imgur.com/2l2iNjs) (the only change you need to make is to click on the last line in this menu for custom keyword files so it shows it as SELECTED) and then submit changes

-3. Lastly go to the replacement actors menu and scroll to the bottom to change the custom actor file line to ENABLED as shown in this image and then submit changes.
+3. Lastly go to the replacement actors menu and scroll to the bottom to change the custom actor file line to ENABLED as shown in [this image](https://imgur.com/ZLf9BHk) and then submit changes.
 You can now close the holotape.

 ### Fallout 4-76 Open World Holotape

-Tweak all settings in this holotape exactly as shown in this image .
+Tweak all settings in this holotape [exactly as shown in this image](https://imgur.com/iZSxlSW) .
 Setting everything exactly as shown here is vitally important.
 You will have to click on the top replace humans with option several times to reach the CUSTOM option.
 All other options in the holotape not shown in this image are entirely up to your preferences.
 When finished click ENABLE Fallout 4-76 Open World [GO] at the bottom.
 After you click Enable Fallout 4-76 Open World in the holotape, you will see a text popup that says "Fallout 4-76 is Preparing the Open World" in the top left corner.
 This will continue to appear every few seconds until it is finished (typically takes 2-3 minutes).
 Do not move while you are waiting and instead proceed to configure the settings below while you wait.
-When it finishes you will see a new text popup appear that says Fallout 4-76 Open World is Ready (reference image).
+When it finishes you will see a new text popup appear that says Fallout 4-76 Open World is Ready [reference image](https://imgur.com/a/8N0spus).

 #### Whispering Hills Holotape

 Whispering Hills has a holotape where you can configure settings related to the Otherworld.
-You can either craft it at a chemistry station or the Universal Workbench or open console (~ tilde key) and type help whispering 4 note and then player.additem <item ID> (using the 8 digit ID returned from the help command) to spawn it via console and have it appear in the Misc tab of your pip-boy (see reference image).
+You can either craft it at a chemistry station or the Universal Workbench or open console (~ tilde key) and type help whispering 4 note and then player.additem <item ID> (using the 8 digit ID returned from the help command) to spawn it via console and have it appear in the Misc tab of your pip-boy [see reference image](https://imgur.com/pDzUGT2).
 The otherworld is when the Hell Dimension temporarily opens and waves of creatures will attack you in complete darkness.
 The only way to escape is to hide inside a building and sleep until it (hopefully) goes away or kill each wave of the attacking horde.
 You can increase/decrease the frequency of this event as well as the number of spawned NPC's per wave if you feel the default settings are too intense or not intense enough.
 I would recommend you not mess with anything under the tabs not related to the Otherworld as this may affect visuals or settings in ways that were not intended or optimized for the provided ENB/visual setup.

 ## MCM Configuration